mezw/mapbox-gl-js-docs/docs/pages/style-spec/expressions.md

 <!--copyeditor ignore however-->
 Data expressions are allowed as the value of the [`filter`](/mapbox-gl-js/style-spec/layers/#filter) property, and as values for most paint and layout properties.
 However, some paint and layout properties do not yet support data expressions.
 The level of support is indicated by the "data-driven styling" row of the "SDK Support" table for each property.
 Data expressions with the [`feature-state`](#feature-state) operator are allowed only on paint properties.

 ## Camera expressions

-A _camera expression_ is any expression that uses the [`zoom`](#zoom) operator.
-Such expressions allow the appearance of a layer to change with the map's zoom level.
+A **camera expression** is any expression that uses the [`zoom`](#zoom) operator.
+These expressions change the appearance of a layer with the map's zoom level.
 Camera expressions can be used to create the appearance of depth and to control data density.

 ```json
 {